 You’ll also find gorgeous tiled buildings in Lisbon.

 This is, hands down, SheBuysTravel contributor Terri Marshall’s favorite country to visit with kids.
 Here’s what she says about Norway:

-“Consistently ranked as one of the happiest places on earth, Norway is my Number 1 destination.
-Renowned for its majestic mountains, fabulous fjords and rugged beauty, Norway has attracted adventure lovers for years.
+“Consistently ranked as one of the happiest places on earth, Norway is renowned for its majestic mountains, fabulous fjords and rugged beauty.
 While the country’s landscape is truly a treasure, the cities of Norway are equally intriguing.
 It’s hard to pick a favorite place in Norway, but here are a few highlights.